cecois/cbbutil/updaters/WOODIES.md

 -   257,34:00,is this a ghost burger?
 -   257,43:55,wait - what? u can use a regular ladder?
 -   260,1:03:36,victor gives it one more shot
--   now hear this nyc 2017,33:45,be anymore in a wheelchair?
+-   now hear this nyc 2017,33:45,could i be anymore in a wheelchair?
 -   260,1:11:55,am i going out of my mind - was there a 5?
 -   260,45:29,this is the guy you're supposed to understand
 -   260,49:30,that's a problem that i have